revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <blockquote>

 - Heap memory is used through out the application.
-- Objects, arrays, static variables and instance variables are the examples which are stored in heap memory
+- Objects, arrays, static variables and instance variables are the examples which are stored in heap memory.
 - Stack memory is used only in method or currently running methods.
 - Function calls, primitive, local and reference variables are stored in this memory.
    </blockquote>